ianrenton/ianrenton.com/_big-mouth-phatt-bass/2024-02-25-part-2-disco-lights.markdown

 ```

 So far, so good.
 The next job I attempted was getting control over the fish's motors so I could start flapping it around.

-I chose an L298N board for this, attached it temporarily to the breadboard, then started to wire up.